 If I become a NWLA APEX client, am I guaranteed that my business will receive government contracts?

 No. Our services will help you complete registrations, improve your bids, and locate opportunities, but we cannot guarantee your business will receive contracts.
 We are a resource for education, inspiration, and collaboration as you work to gain government contract business.

-No. NWLA PTAC will work with you as you create your proposal and will review your bid for accuracy and search for areas of improvement, but we do not create or write your proposals.
+No. NWLA APEX will work with you as you create your proposal and will review your bid for accuracy and search for areas of improvement, but we do not create or write your proposals.

-Does the NWLA PTAC award government contracts?
+Does the NWLA APEX award government contracts?

-No. NWLA PTAC is not a purchasing agency.
+No. NWLA APEX is not a purchasing agency.
 We do not award government contracts, nor do we have any influence with the decision-making process.
 We assist companies with developing their program to do business with the government, developing bids, and locating opportunities.

 My company is struggling financially, is government contracting a good way to fix this?

 Working for the government requires dedication of resources to ensure compliance.
 Additionally, government agencies may consider your ability to perform work when bidding on projects.
 The government does not pay for contracts in advance, so companies will require the necessary cash flow to finance ongoing projects.